sciurus/splatbang/README.markdown

  * report\_zombies: generate report on zombie processes and their parents
  * scan\_port: report reachability of service listening on a TCP port
  * socks: simplifies setup of port forwarding via ssh SOCKS proxy
+ * update_production: run yum update but exlude packages released to CentOS or EPEL in the last 7 days